Sesame oil benefits

 Authentic hummus recipe

-Tahini on bread to mop up your salad dressing is a favourite.
-Mm, that is delicious.
+Tahini on bread to mop up your salad dressing is another favourite; that is delicious.

 Olive garden salad recipe